by Paul Caiazzo

 With the explosion in the popularity of cloud computing, it’s important to explore implementing defense in depth in the cloud.
 However, information technology and security teams need to be aware this looks different than in a traditional network since the organization does not have the ability to implement all three types of security controls and must rely upon the CSP to provide a subset of them.

 Related Reading: Monitoring Telework Security with Disappearing Network Perimeters

-The main challenges in implementing cloud security using defense in depth arise from the fact that “the cloud” is not under the customer’s control.
+The main challenges in implementing a cloud security solution using defense in depth arise from the fact that “the cloud” is not under the customer’s control.
 The nuances of Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) cloud motions complicate this further, as the set of controls a customer should expect from the CSP will vary greatly between these models.

 Within a SaaS model, for instance, services run on external servers managed by the security team of the CSP, and the customer’s security team does not have the same level of access and control as with on-premises solutions.
 Within an IaaS model, the CSP controls and secures the cloud itself, but the customer must implement controls within their cloud workloads themselves.
 Therefore, data governance and security approaches that worked for traditional on-premises systems do not directly map to the cloud.